MarkusRosen/markusrosen.github.io/_posts/2021-01-02-setup-keras-and-tensorflow.md

 ## Test your Setup

-With the following Python code you should be able to check if your Tensorflow-Installation is using the GPU.
-Run this code within your active conda environment:
+With the following Python code, you should check if your Tensorflow-Installation is using the GPU.
+Then, run this code within your active conda environment:

 ```python
 import tensorflow as tf